KTRimey/birdnest/README.md

 I'll be running Birdnest Report for a little while at http://34.88.12.123/.

-#### Here's how to run Birdnest Report on your own machine in development mode.
+#### Running Birdnest Report on your own machine in development mode

 ###### Installation:

-It is a good idea to run the Python code in a virtual environment.
-Set this up with the required dependencies with the following commands.
+It's a good idea to run the Python code in a virtual environment.
+Set this up with the required dependencies using the following commands.

 `python3 -m venv venv`<br />
 `. venv/bin/activate`<br />